Hainault Forest

 Xestia xanthographa

-The Square-spot Rustic is on the wing from July until October.
-Its larvae feed on grasses and small herbaceous plants.
+The Square-spot Rustic is active from July to October.
+Its larvae consume grasses and small herbaceous plants.

 #